project-iniya/project-iniya/README.md

 ##  Tech Stack (Current)

 - Python
-- Large Language Model logic and assistant framework
+- Large Language Model logic and assistant framework using Ollama
 - Memory and context handling modules
 - Modular architecture for future expansion

+---

+## Audio Stack (Current, TTS Only)

+- Main Audio TTS interface is Elevenlabs API with its Flash v2.5 Model
+- secondary offline TTS is Silero TTS with its en_v5 TTS Model
+- Audio Play using mpv through subprocess module

 ---